nedalozanovska/AIML303441/README.md

 > - The difference in performance metrics (MSE and R^2) between training/validation and testing phases pointed to model complexity and possible dataset limitations.

 **Final Recommendations:**
-> - Metrics to Improve: Focus on reducing test set MSE (currently 206,967.15) and increasing R^2 (currently 0.7491).
+> - We need to improve metrics including focusing on reducing test set MSE (currently 206,967.15) and increasing R^2 (currently 0.7491).
-> - Future Work: Add additional predictors, such as socioeconomic or environmental variables, to address the unexplained variance and improve model generalization.
+> - We need to add Add additional predictors, such as socioeconomic or environmental variables, to address the unexplained variance and improve model generalization.
 > - Advanced Models: Explore techniques like boosting (e.g., XGBoost or Gradient Boosting) to compare performance with Random Forest.

+### Conclusion

+The primary takeaway from this work is the effectiveness of the Random Forest Regressor in predicting the happiness index of islands.
+By leveraging its capability to capture complex, non-linear relationships between features, it provided robust performance and interpretability.
+Compared to other models like Linear Regression and SVR, Random Forest achieved significantly higher accuracy and generalization, making it the optimal choice.
+Feature importance analysis revealed that geographic factors, such as `y_coordinate` and `island_size`, play a crucial role in determining happiness levels, offering actionable insights for policymakers and planners.

+However, some questions remain unanswered, such as whether additional features, like cultural or economic variables, could further improve predictions.
+The observed variance in residuals for extreme values also suggests room for refining the model to handle outliers better.
+Future work could focus on incorporating richer datasets, exploring ensemble techniques like boosting, or integrating interpretability tools to enhance model transparency further.
+Expanding the scope of the study to include cross-regional or temporal analysis could also provide deeper insights into the drivers of happiness.